horda-dev/dart_client/README.md

 ### Access Query Data

-// todo: add a explanation that getting query data inside a specific widget creates a dependency between this weedget and query view value and it gets the widget autoupdated every time the view's value gets updated.
-No extra setup is needed.
+When you access query data inside a widget using `context.query<T>()`, you automatically create a **reactive dependency** between that widget and the queried view values.
+The widget will be rebuilt every time the view's value changes on the backend - **no additional setup required**.

+This provides real-time UI updates with zero boilerplate code.
+As soon as your backend entities change (through business processes), your Flutter UI automatically reflects those changes.

 ```dart
 class CounterWidget extends StatelessWidget {